 Content of the Rural Community COVID-19 Response Showcase is currently being finalised.
-It was proposed that the Showcase will include video interviews with community groups, beneficiaries and key community volunteers who have supported those in need during the COVID-19 pandemic to highlight community cohesion and partnerships.
+It is proposed that the Showcase will include video interviews with community groups, beneficiaries and key community volunteers who have supported those in need during the COVID-19 pandemic to highlight community cohesion and partnerships.
 Content will be shared through ANBC's social media and website.

-Proposed by Councillor Wilson Seconded by Councillor Goodman and agreed that the Good Relations virtual events be approved.
+RECOMMENDATION: that the Good Relations virtual events be approved.

-ACTION BY: Mark Kent, Good Relations Officer
+Prepared by: Mark Kent, Good Relations Officer